A | B C | D F | G H | I J | K | L | M O | P R | S | T U | V W | X Z | Others | Skin Themes | Skin Themes A M | Skin Themes N Z | Factions

 - Lady of Black Magic: Whatever she really is, she has a distinct air of aristocracy to her (even if she doesn't exactly dress like it), and her black magic hurts.

-- As the Deceiver, she's been doing this for potentially centuries, manipulating political figures into starting wars with each other, and if she can't, she'll have them killed.
-For example, she manipulated Swain as a young man into thinking that he had defeated the Black Rose, even allowing him to seemingly kill her himself, only to return poison Darkwill's mind and have him outcast when he couldn't be killed.
+- Manipulative Bastard: Over the course of potentially centuries, she's been manipulating political figures into starting wars with each other, and if she can't, she'll have them killed.
+She manipulated Swain as a young man into thinking that he had defeated the Black Rose, even allowing him to seemingly kill her himself, only to return and poison Darkwill's mind to have him outcast when he couldn't be killed.

 - Master of Illusion: She's "The Deceiver".